mozilla/data-docs/src/cookbooks/crash_pings.md

 You can see an example of this query, along with a simple graph in [this STMO query](https://sql.telemetry.mozilla.org/queries/67925/).

 Normally, looking at total crash counts isn't so useful: you usually want to restrict a query to a channel or some other dimensions, and also facet the results.
-This usually entails adding a few more fields to our SQL:
+This can be done by adding a few more fields to our SQL:

 ```sql
 SELECT date(submission_timestamp) AS crash_date,